aristanetworks/avd/ansible_collections/arista/avd/docs/installation/collection-installation.md

 ```

 !!! warning
-After an upgrade, some python requirements may have changed,, follow the
+After an upgrade, some python requirements may have changed.
+Follow the
 instructions in the Python [requirements](#python-requirements-installation)
 section to update your python packages.